List of attacks on mosques in the United Kingdom

 Islamophobia in the United Kingdom has manifested in many violent attacks on Muslim institutions such as mosques and cultural centres.
-In 2022 a report by Muslim Engagement and Development found that about 42% of mosques in the United Kingdom experienced religiously motivated attacks in the preceeding three years.
+In 2022 a report by Muslim Engagement and Development found that about 42% of mosques in the United Kingdom experienced religiously motivated attacks in the preceding three years.
 Between July and October 2025, 25 mosques were attacked.
+In the year to July 2026 more than 70 attacks on mosques in the UK have been recorded, about one every 5 days.